To apply for the workshop, fill out the form here.

 ISCA Conference:

 To encourage expanded reach and greater participation by students regardless of financial means, we are enabling professors and universities to cover part of the travel and expenditure through matching travel grants.
-If no such partial funding is available, students are still eligible to apply for the full grant (limit of $2200), albeit it will be more selective.
+If no such partial funding is available, students are still eligible to apply for the full grant, albeit it will be more selective.

-uArch welcomes undergrads who may be interested in graduate studies in Computer Architecture, but who do not have an extensive network or guidance to make an informed decision on the topic.
-Early Master's students are also eligible to apply, as well as recent graduates who are currently in industry but are considering applying to graduate school
+This workshop targets undergraduate students, who typically do not have advisors or departmental support to attend conferences.
+Early Master's students are also eligible to apply, as well as recent graduates who are currently in industry but are planning to apply to graduate school.

 uArch provides a matching grant that covers conference hotel and registration fees for the student with the aim that a professor or the school covers the remaining costs.
 For local attendees who do not require air travel, we expect this grant to cover most of the costs.
 Click here for the sponsor form.